nix97/PDEs/README.md

-# PDEs
-Solve Partial Differential Equations(PDEs) using Numerical methods
+## Partial Differential Equations(PDEs)
+The coverage of this problems are:\
+- Wave equation using Finite-Difference method.\
+- Heat equation using Forward-Difference method.\
+- Laplace's equation Dirichlet method.\
+- Poisson's equation using Finite-Difference method.